Hagsten/Talkify/README.md

 # Talkify
-Javascript Text to speech plugin
+A javascript text to speech (TTS) plugin.

+# How to use
+TBD